 These stabilizers can be single-phase, three-phase Oil cooled and Air cooled balanced unit type or three-phase unbalanced.
 In a single phase servo stabilizer, motor coupled to the variable transformer to achieve voltage correction.
 Meanwhile, in three-phase balanced type, a servo motor is coupled with three auto transformers such that stabilized output is provided during fluctuations by adjusting the output of the transformers.
 Whereas in unbalanced servo stabilizers, there are three independent servo motors coupled with three auto transformers.

 If we compare servo stabilizers with relay type stabilizers we can find various advantages of servo voltage stabilizer such as higher correction speed, high precision of stabilized output, capable to withstand inrush currents and most importantly the high reliability.
+There are many different type of Load/Machines which require servo voltage stabilizer.
 We can highlight the different between both types of voltage stabilizer are as follows:

 Differences between a relay type of voltage stabilizer and servo voltage stabilizer can easily find under given table: